adamjq/opensearch-learning-to-rank-example/README.md

-# Opnesearch Learning-to-Rank POC
+# OpenSearch Learning-to-Rank POC

 This repo is intended as for educational purposes.
-It contains the steps needed to get a working implementation of the [Opensearch Learning to Rank Plugin](https://github.com/o19s/elasticsearch-learning-to-rank) working locally with a dockerized version of Opensearch.
+It contains the steps needed to get a working implementation of the [OpenSearch Learning to Rank Plugin](https://github.com/o19s/elasticsearch-learning-to-rank) working locally with a dockerized version of OpenSearch.

 The best way to understand LTR is to [read the official docs here](https://elasticsearch-learning-to-rank.readthedocs.io/en/latest/index.html).